The Straits Times: Stressful times a boost for wellness industry with more seeking relief from aches and pains

 CHANGING CONSUMER PREFERENCES

-New trends impacting the beauty industry have emerged in this time.
+New trends impacting the beauty industry have emerged at this time.

 Like with the retail and food industries, there has been a shift towards embracing technology for wellness operators.